 Not many people know this but you can make your bread dough in a food processor.

-This method of kneading dough is the least time consuming way.
+This method of kneading dough is the least time-consuming way.

-All you need to do is put all the ingredients in the food processor, turn it on and let the food processor knead your dough.
+All you need to do is put all the ingredients in the food processor, turn it on, and let the food processor knead your dough.

 Make sure your food processor is large enough and has enough power as bread dough can be quite tough.

 The aggressiveness of the blade will form a strong gluten structure in a matter of a few seconds, 90, to be exact.
-Told you this was the least time consuming way to knead dough!
+Told you this was the least time-consuming way to knead dough!

-When the 90 seconds is up, check that your dough is nice and elastic.
+When the 90 seconds are up, check that your dough is nice and elastic.
 If it still looks shaggy (which it shouldn’t do), just put it back in the food processor for 10 seconds at a time.

 The only downfall with using a food processor is that it can go wrong very quickly, so make sure you don’t take your eyes off the dough.

 You don’t want to overwork the dough as it will result in your bread being very tough and extremely chewy.